spl1nes/tmrank/README.md

 ### Global user data

 Get application wide user data.
 This api endpoint is slow as it calculates the ranking live for every map type / map pack.
+Try to avoid this api request.

 #### Request